 medications such as antihistamines and diuretics

-some fertility medications, (especially clomiphene citrate- ask your
+some fertility medications, (especially clomiphene citrate- ask your doctor)

 herbs (ask your doctor before taking herbs or supplements while trying to conceive)

 vaginal infection or sexually transmitted disease (ask your doctor if you think this is a possibility)

 delayed ovulation (can cause multiple cervical fluid patches)